hrishim/llvl_prog1_book/src/starting_assembly.md

 In the figure above, notice that the bits are numbered from 0 to 31.
 Starting the count from 0 is quite common in computer science and engineering.

 Lets take a look at each part of the encoding.
-For this specific instruction, bit 31 - labeled as 'sf' - determines whether the instruction is operating on 32- bits (when sf is 0) or 64-bits of data (when sf is 1).
+For this specific instruction, bit 31 - labeled as 'sf' - determines whether the instruction is operating on 32 bits (when sf is 0) or 64 bits of data (when sf is 1).

 The twelve bits in the index range 10-21 hold the immediate value.
 The register numbers to use are encoded in bits 0-4 (Rd) and 5-9 (Rn).
-In the architecture, programmers are provided 32 general purpose registers to use.
+In the architecture, programmers are provided 31 general purpose registers to use.
 They can be encoded using 5 bits (i.e. 2<sup>5</sup> = 32).
 The S bit (29) indicates whether the instruction will set condition codes.
 Since the S bit is 0 in this encoding, it means this instruction will not set condition codes.
 We will discuss condition codes in more detail later in this book.

 Let us say we wish to add the value 323 to the contents of register R5 and place the results in the register R10.
 The encoding for that operation using an Add immediate instruction in AArch64 will look like below.